Cellfind/react-native-push-notification/README.md

     userInfo: // (optional) default: null (object containing additional notification data)

     /* iOS and Android properties */
-    title: "My Notification Title", // (optional)
+    title: "My Notification Title", // (optional, for iOS this is only used in apple watch, the title will be the app name on other iOS devices)
-    message: "My Notification Message", // (required)
+    message: "My Notification Message" // (required)
     playSound: false, // (optional) default: true
     soundName: 'default', // (optional) Sound to play when the notification is shown.
 Value of 'default' plays the default sound.
 It can be set to a custom sound such as 'android.resource://com.xyz/raw/my_sound'.
 It will look for the 'my_sound' audio file in 'res/raw' directory and play it. default: 'default' (default sound is played)
-    number: '10', // (optional) Valid 32 bit integer specified as string. default: none (Cannot be zero)
+    number: '10', // (optional) Valid 32 bit integer specified as string. default: none (Cannot be zero) });
-    repeatType: 'day', // (Android only) Repeating interval.
-Could be one of `week`, `day`, `hour`, `minute, `time`.
-If specified as time, it should be accompanied by one more parameter 'repeatTime` which should the number of milliseconds between each interval
-    actions: '["Yes", "No"]',  // (Android only) See the doc for notification actions to know more });
 ```